clement-massit/PROJ631-Algorithmique/README.md

 * Classes_in_holidays.py :
    * algorithms with holiday timetables

-* manip_data.py : open .txt files which in there are all the timetables of lines
+* manip_data.py : open .txt files which in there are all the timetables of lines and choose if you want to travel on go or back lines.

 2 files .txt :
 * '1_Poisy-ParcDesGlaisins' : first line